vikranthkongara/intro-to-declarative-pipeline/Setup.md

 Todays URL for the CloudBees Jenkins environment is **https://cje.workshop.beedemo.net**

+The URL for the GitHub Repository with these instructions and the exercises is **https://github.com/cloudbees/intro-to-declarative-pipeline/**

 ### Create a Jenkins Account

 1. Goto to the Workshop URL provided by the instructor;